PDF Privacy and Security: How Server-Based Processing Works and What to Check

 Not all tools that claim to be "private" actually process files locally.
 Here's what to check:

-• Network activity — The definitive test.
-If your file appears in the Network tab as an upload, it's leaving your device.
+- Network activity — If your selected file appears in the Network tab as an upload, it is leaving your device.
+Distinguish document uploads from small technical telemetry requests.

 PDFGem's approach